tocco/tocco-docs/framework/architecture/hibernate/query-builder.rst

 Ordering
 ^^^^^^^^
 If no explicit ordering is defined for the query, the default ordering defined in the entity model is used.
+In addition, the primary key is always added as the last sorting parameter (unless it already is part of the sorting clause).
+This is necessary to guarantee a consistent ordering when ``LIMIT`` or ``OFFSET`` is used (otherwise the order might be partially random if there are many rows with same value in the order column).

 According to the SQL Standard all columns that are part of the ``ORDER BY`` clause must also be part of the select clause if it is a ``DISTINCT`` query.

-If the user specifies a custom selection, it is his responsibility to build a valid query.
-But for 'normal' queries that select entire entities, this should be handled automatically.
-This is the case if the ordering contains a column of a different entity.
+This is handled automatically for queries both with or without custom selection.
-The additional columns are added to the selection are discarded again when the results are processed (see :java:ref:`EntityCriteriaQueryWrapper<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder.EntityCriteriaQueryWrapper>`).
+The additional columns are added to the selection are discarded again when the results are processed (see methods ``expandSelection(List<Order> order)`` and ``unwrapResults(List<?> results)`` in :java:ref:`EntityCriteriaQueryWrapper<ch.tocco.nice2.persist.hibernate.query.CriteriaQueryBuilder.EntityCriteriaQueryWrapper>`).

 Query Builder Interceptor